nak/systemd/docs/USER_RECORD.md

 referencing the file system UUID the home directory is located in.
 This is primarily relevant when the storage mechanism used is `luks`.

 `luksDiscard` → A boolean.
-If true and `luks` storage is used, controls whether the loopback block devices, LUKS and the file system on top shall be used in `discard` mode, i.e. erased sectors should always be returned to the underlying storage.
+If true and `luks` storage is used controls whether the loopback block devices, LUKS and the file system on top shall be used in `discard` mode, i.e. erased sectors should always be returned to the underlying storage.
 If false and `luks` storage is used turns this behavior off.
 In